lacounty-isab/workshops/git/readme.md

 We saw how easy it was to create a branch.
 A good analogy would be the difficulty associated with jumping out the window of a building.
 The "jumping out" part would be analogous to "creating a branch."
-Most people achieve that much without much pain.
+Most people can achieve that without much pain.
 Landing is a different thing altogether.
 Without a certain amount of planning, landing can go very badly.
-In fact, most people avoid jumping out windows of buildings solely based on the complications involved with landing, even though the jumping and falling part is easy and even fun.
+In fact, most people avoid jumping out building windows solely based on the complications involved with landing, even though the jumping and falling part is easy, and maybe even fun.

 A **merge** is to a **branch** as *landing* is to a *jump*.
 Without some amount of planning, it can be messy and go badly.